 - Farm software developers, designers, and other members of the agricultural technology sector.

 What is our regional coverage?

-We will begin with the Midwest Area for an immediate COVID-19 response within our community.
+We will begin with the Midwest Area for a COVID-19 response within our community.
 Our recruitment strategy will be broad and ongoing such that we will incorporate data from any new USDA area as soon as we reach our minimum quota of 30 farmers across urban, peri-urban, and rural spaces.
 By setting minimum quotas, we will ensure that our ultimate analysis reflects a breadth of geographic experience.
 The five sample regions are:

 - Northeast Area

 - States Include: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, New Jersey, New York, Pennsylvania, Virginia, District of Columbia, West Virginia, Delaware, Maryland